Mali says signed accords with China for projects worth $11 billion

-BAMAKO Mali has signed a string of agreements with China totaling about $11 billion, most of it intended to finance two major railway projects linking the land-locked country to the coast, Mali's presidency said.
+BAMAKO Mali has signed a string of agreements with China totalling about $11 billion (6.8 billion pounds), most of it intended to finance two major railway projects linking the land-locked country to the coast, Mali's presidency said.

 Mali gave few details on the terms of the 34 agreements but said they included some loans.
-They coincide with fresh talks with the International Monetary Fund to review a program for Mali and resume aid payments to halted this year.
+They coincide with fresh talks with the International Monetary Fund to review a programme for Mali and resume aid payments halted this year.

 The agreements were signed during a four-day visit by President Ibrahim Boubacar Keita to China from Sept.
 9 to 13 for the World Economic Forum in Tianjin, according to a statement published on the website of Mali's presidency.

+The ministry said in a short statement on its website last week that Premier Li Keqiang told Keita that China was willing to increase cooperation on mining, agriculture and infrastructure.
+It made no mention of any deals signed.

+China typically gives very few details about agreements signed with other countries, especially in Africa.

-The biggest of the planned projects is an $8 billion, 900-km (560-mile) railway linking Mali's capital Bamako to Guinea's port capital Conakry.
+Mali's presidency said in the website statement the biggest of the planned projects was an $8 billion, 900-km (560-mile) railway linking the capital of Bamako to Guinea's port capital Conakry.

-Another 750 billion CFA francs ($1.48 billion) would be used to renovate the Bamako-Dakar railway, linking Mali to the Senegalese capital to the west.
+Another 750 billion CFA francs (915 million pounds) would be used to renovate the Bamako-Dakar railway, linking Mali to the Senegalese capital to the west.

 Other projects include the construction of a fourth bridge across the Niger river in Bamako and the construction of roads, especially in the north of the country, which was seized by a mix of separatist and al Qaeda-linked rebels in 2012.